GS1 Barcode Syntax Tests reference

 Return from a linter indicating that a problem was detected with the given data.

-#define GS1_LINTER_BITFIELD_LOOKUP(bit, field)
+#define GS1_LINTER_BITFIELD_LOOKUP(bit, field, valid)

 Perform a lookup of a position in a bit field.

-#define GS1_LINTER_BINARY_SEARCH(needle, haystack)
+#define GS1_LINTER_BINARY_SEARCH(needle, needle_len, haystack, valid)

 Perform a binary search for a search term in a sorted set of strings.